Star Crossing Halt railway station

 Star Crossing Halt railway station was a station between Nannerch and Cilcain, Flintshire, Wales.
-The station was opened on 2 November 1914 and closed on 30 April 1962.
-Today the stationmasters house is in use as private residence and the platforms and a waiting shelter are still extant.
+The station was opened on 2 November 1914, closed in 1916 due to WW1, but re-opened in the summer of 1919, and closed finally on 30 April 1962.
+Today the stationmaster's house is in use as private residence and the platforms and a waiting shelter are still extant.